 Accredited Investor List Sentence Missing – Accredited Investors List Still Profiting?

-There are different lists – stock listings, real estate listings, company listings, nonprofit lists, celebrity lists, and Accredited Investor List.
+There are different lists – stock, real estate, company, nonprofit, celebrity, and Accredited Investor List.
 In addition, there are various reasons someone might want to find such a list.
 For instance, they may need information about an individual’s background, personal information, resume, business information, etc.

 They may want to use words that accurately describe the person – something like “billionaire,” “world-class investor” – so they type the full name without the quote marks and have found an accredited investor search website.
 Or they may want to say the person’s name and go on to another website.
 Either way, if they don’t do their research ahead of time and use words they don’t know, they won’t have accurate information.
 For instance, an Accredited Investor List is not a list where people are just looking for information on the member – it is one where they have chosen to become an accredited investor.
 And this information must be provided by them and not the website hosting the list.